VishnuGShephertz/AppHype_Android-Flash-SDK/README.md

 3. Now You can create Cross Promo Campaign of this App to promote it in Other App.Create [Cross Promotion Campaign](http://50.112.109.96:8080/App42Hype/app/apps#/createPromo) page.
 4. Create your App(s) by entering the name of your App's package to [Create App](http://50.112.109.96:8080/App42Hype/app/apps#/addApp) page.
 5. Now you can get Your [Application Keys](http://50.112.109.96:8080/App42Hype/app/apps#/all) on By clicking Key of app, that are require for Ad SDK integration.
-6. Download  AppHype Android [SDK] (https://github.com/VishnuGShephertz/AppHypeSDK/tree/AppHype-Version-1.0/archive/master.zip) with Sample Application.
+6. Download  AppHype Flash Android [SDK] (https://github.com/VishnuGShephertz/AppHype_Android-Flash-SDK/tree/Version-1.0/archive/master.zip) with Sample Application.
+7. Open Sample Application in your Flash-Builder.
-7. Change Sample Application Package with your application package in AndroidManifest.xml file created in step 4.
+8. Change Sample Application id in AppHypeTest-app.xml file with the application package created in step 4 at line no 18.

-8. Import Sample Application in Your IDE e.g Eclipse.
-9. Put your API as well as Secret Key in SampleAppActivity.java file,generated in step 5 at line no 24..
+9. Change Sample Application id in AppHypeTest-app.xml file with the application package created in step 4 at line no 18.
+10. Add AppHype.Ane Android Native Extension in your Sample if Not Added from downloaded SDK

-10. Build your Android Application and run it on your device.
+11. Build your Android Application and run it on your device,Device must have the Flash AIr support.
-11. By Clicking Load button of sample application, you are able to get Ad of App that campaign create in step 3.
+12. By Clicking Load button of sample application, you are able to get Ad of App that campaign create in step 3.

 # Android AppHype SDK Integration

-__1 Download  AppHype Android [SDK] (https://github.com/VishnuGShephertz/AppHypeSDK/tree/AppHype-Version-1.0/archive/master.zip)__
+__1 Download  AppHype Flash Android [SDK] (https://github.com/VishnuGShephertz/AppHype_Android-Flash-SDK/tree/Version-1.0/archive/master.zip)__

-__2 Add apphype.jar and android-support-v4.jar in your__
+__2 Add AppHype.ane (Android Native Extension in your Existing Flash/ActionScript Mobile application.__

-__3 Modify Android Manifest__ Change Your Application Package with your application package in AndroidManifest.xml file created in step 4 also add:
+__3 Modify Android Manifest__ Change Sample Application id in Main-app.xml file with the application package created in step 4 at line 18 as well add:

 Add permissions